osbyrne/findit-crocodile/README.md

 ## Building

-To create a production version of your app:
+If you wish to create a production version of your app:

 ```bash
 npm run build